CuriousOne23/WhenMathPrays/docs/gamma_self_love_space_defined.md

 Distribution shapes about space angle definitions :
 1. Buddhist: tiny symmetric circle. about (0,0) equally distributed
 2. Narcissist: horizontal oval, biased on the -Re axis
-3. Ego-dating: thin vertical oval (mostly upward), centered, biased on the 135°
+3. Dating: thin vertical oval (mostly upward), centered, biased on the 135°
 4. Mature Marriage: Circle but contained in Q1, center biased along 45°
 5. Parent: teardrop - long right, short down, spreading out as gaining magnitude along 45° in Q1
 7. (Soldier in the battle field)/divorce: vertical oval, deep down, biased and centered on the -Im line